You’ve tested positive for COVID-19. Learn what to do next.

 Identifying and reporting your contacts

 To help us protect your loved ones and community, consider who you were with, and where you've been in the week before you started feeling ill.
 Complete the COVID-19 Case and Contact Info Form (Fraser Health residents only) to start the process of contact tracing.

 Please notify your household contacts that you have tested positive for COVID-19 and ask them to self-isolate.
-They can use the BC COVID-19 Self-Assessment tool to assess themselves.
 You may also choose to notify your close contacts (see below for a description of a close contact), but this is not a requirement.

-- People who live in the same home as you
+Who live in the same home as you, or

-- People who you spent longer than 15 minutes with, where you and the other person/people were less than six feet (two metres) apart and were not wearing masks.
+You have spent longer than 15 minutes with, where you and the other person/people were less than 6 feet (2 meters) apart.
 This includes people that you may have worked or socialized with.

-- This does not include daycares or school communities or classrooms.
+This does not include health care or long-term care facilities, daycares or school communities or classrooms.
 Public Health will follow-up on these settings specifically.

 How to isolate in your household if you've tested positive for COVID-19